Best Southern Food in Asheville—A Local’s Perspective

 Image from Unsplash

 A newcomer to Asheville’s Southern food scene, Daddy Mac’s Down Home Dive is swiftly making a name for itself with their downright decadent menu, and live music on the nightly.
-This new South Slope eatery serves everything from pulled pork and pimento cheese eggrolls to chipotle catfish po’ boys, with tater tot poutine in between.
+This new South Slope eatery serves everything from pulled pork and pimento cheese eggrolls to chipotle catfish po’ boys, with tater-tot poutine in between.

 Some other highlights include Cheerwine BBQ wings, a “brick of fries,” and bar-be-cue-terie plates, piled high with pulled pork, brisket, and candied bacon.
 That’s not to mention the mac itself, served in skillets stacked high enough to constitute a whole meal.
 As the icing on the metaphorical cake, somehow Daddy Mac’s wrangled their way into a trio of proprietary beers, brewed locally by Green Man, just down the street.